LisaHackett97/fun-space-quiz/README.md

 ### Compatibility Testing

-- Site was manually tested on google chrome, microsoft edge and IE on windows 10.
+- Site was manually tested on google chrome and microsoft edge.
 No issues.
     Landing Page:
       Play Game button
       Instructions
       Instruction Modal
       Learn More link

-- Visual of site was also checked on other browsers using the following site [lambatest](https://www.lambdatest.com/) Browsers checked included firefox, opera, firefox and safari.
+- Visual of site was also checked on other browsers using the following site [lambatest](https://www.lambdatest.com/) Browsers checked included firefox, opera, and safari.
   - Site displaying as expected.

+- Recommended do not use IE10 to view site, please use Microsoft edge for best viewing experience

 ### User stories Testing